Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: Existing THz MIMO Arrays

-Despite the various progress that has been witnessed and is still ongoing in the field of silicon-based arrays, the drastic power decrement associated with this technology is a major bottleneck \cite{lastp}.
-In the photonic approach, methods for THz dynamic beam scanning are designed.
-For instance, \cite{pe1} uses frequency-scanning antennas to control the beam steering of THz.
+Despite the various progress that has been witnessed and is still ongoing in the field of silicon-based arrays, the drastic power drop associated with this technology is a major bottleneck \cite{sur320}.
+In the photonic approach, schemes for THz dynamic beam scanning are designed.
+For instance, frequency-scanning antennas can be used to control THz beam steering \cite{pe1}.
 In \cite{pe2}, the proposed photoelectric phase shifter can control $300$ GHz beam scanning within $50$ degree.
 Recently, the optical TTD phase shifters are also employed to offer stable time delay for wideband communications \cite{pe1}.
 Fig. \ref{mimoarray} (c) presents the schematic view of an optical TTD-based chip, wherein the input optical signals will be converted to 300 GHz frequency region by the InP photomixers and finally radiated by the $1 \times 4$ bow-tie antenna.